Welcome to Lions and Tigers!

 Please click on the link below to download the booklet.

-Unfortunately due to the Coronavirus we haven’t been able to hold a Reading and Phonics meeting school this year.
-Therefore we have uploaded the powerpoint and supportive materials below for those who couldn't attend.
+Thank you to the parents who attended our reading workshop.
+We have uploaded the powerpoint and supportive materials below for those who couldn't attend.
 We would love to see videos of your children retelling some traditional tales and stories.
 Please share them with us via the Evidence Me app.
 We can then share these with the rest of Lions and Tigers and see if we can guess which story they are retelling.

 Story Sacks Scheme